NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Air Throw added, does a modified A8A animation
 - GRKnJ size adjusted to match RA
 - 5X starts moving 4 frames sooner during super freeze
-- 4X is a real time super similar to Act4A with immunity to highs and mids on startup; requires and uses 75%
+- 4X is a real time super similar to Act4A with immunity to highs and mids on startup; requires and uses 75%, does not gain meter, is blockable

 #### Cosmetic